shakeel-faiz/FF/04Apr-15/jpeg.md

 4. **Not Ideal for Text or Line Art**

--   **Poor for sharp edges and text**: JPEG’s compression algorithm struggles with images that have **sharp edges, fine details, or text**.
+-   **Poor for sharp edges and text**: JPEG's compression algorithm struggles with images that have **sharp edges, fine details, or text**.
 The lossy compression often introduces blurring and artifacts that distort the clarity of such elements.
 For line art, charts, or images with text, formats like PNG or GIF are more suitable as they maintain the sharpness of edges.

 5. **Limited Color Accuracy for Some Applications**

--   **Limited dynamic range**: JPEG is a **24-bit color** format, which provides millions of colors, but it doesn’t support **high dynamic range (HDR)** or deep color precision as some newer formats do.
+-   **Limited dynamic range**: JPEG is a **24-bit color** format, which provides millions of colors, but it doesn't support **high dynamic range (HDR)** or deep color precision as some newer formats do.
 This can limit its use in professional photography, printing, or advanced graphics where higher color accuracy and detail are required.
 -   **Posterization**: When compressing JPEGs heavily, you might notice **banding** in areas with smooth gradients, like skies or shadows.
 This effect, known as **posterization**, reduces the smoothness of color transitions and can be visually distracting.

 6. **Not Suitable for Animation**